TolaseAdeoluwa/NYC-Taxi-Trips/README.md

 - <b>What's the average fare per trip we expect to collect?</b>
 - <b>What's the average distance traveled per trip?</b>
 - <b>Which times of the day will be busiest?</b>
-- <b>hat will likely be the most popular pick-up and drop-off locations?
+- <b>What will likely be the most popular pick-up and drop-off locations?
 </b>